 We dance Adderbury, Fieldtown, Ilmington and other traditions and are currently working on our Headington technique.
 These traditions are named after their parent Cotswold villages.
 Adderbury is now an Oxford suburb.
 We also dance eight-man dances from Lichfield, which is in Staffordshire, but the style is still ‘Cotswold.’
 Other sides dance border (usually single step, generally more aggressive and characterised by ‘tatters’ and disguised faces), Northwest (clogs, bright costumes, sometimes hoops, flowery hats), longsword (use your imagination), rapper (short, flexible swords, scary) or Molly (no sticks, bells or hankies, but painted faces, stylised stepping and lots of attitude).

 We choose our dances from hundreds and always try to select those that are fun to perform and attractive to watch.
 We also perform a couple of our own dances which are based on existing traditions (so the figures are similar) but have unique features.
-Both of them have been dedicated to former dancers who have since moved on to that great morris gig in the sky – although there is no reason why we couldn’t just make up a dance because we felt like it.
+Both have been dedicated to former dancers who have since moved on to that great Morris gig in the sky – although there is no reason why we couldn’t just make up a dance because we felt like it.